nbari/freebsd/AWS/README.md

     # ec2-import-volume ec2.raw -f raw -z us-east-1a -b yourbucket -o AKIAJANL -w +YL8t2XaMRU

+> use -O, --aws-access-key if your are not the owner of the bucket

 Wait until status is complete to get the volname

     # ec2-describe-conversion-tasks